-After his painful death, during which he peacefully accepted the denial of morphine by his mother, which she saw as unfitting, not realizing what agony her son was in, his parents expected a few dignitaries and friends at his funeral; to their surprise, the streets thronged with thousands of the people of Turin, including all those he had helped secretly; truly, his name was proclaimed from the housetops.
+His parents expected a few dignitaries and friends at his funeral; to their surprise, the streets thronged with thousands of the people of Turin, including all those he had helped secretly; truly, his name was proclaimed from the housetops.
 When Pier Giorgio’s body was exhumed in 1981, it was found to be incorrupt.

 Saint Elizabeth and Blessed Pier Giorgio, orate pro nobis!